University of the Philippines School of Labor and Industrial Relations: Student life

-The students of the college are of diverse backgrounds.
-Some of them are Human Resource practitioners (consultants, trainers, labor and employment relations specialists).
-There are also students working in the public sector, legal profession and the academe.
+The students of the college are from diverse backgrounds.
+Some are human resource practitioners (consultants, trainers, labor and employment relations specialists).
+There are students working in the public sector, legal profession and academia.

-The UP School of Labor and Industrial Relations Student Council (UP SOLAIR SC) is the official student representative of the college.
-This was previously held by the UP Industrial Relations Society (UP IRS), when the officials of the organization became automatic members of the Student Council (IRS-SC).
+The UP School of Labor and Industrial Relations Student Council (UP SOLAIR SC) was formally established in 2008, and is the official student representative of the School.
+This was previously held by the UP Industrial Relations Society (UP IRS), when the officials of the organization represented the student body in the School.